Benjamin Moore & Sherwin Williams: Top 5 Off-White Paint Colours

 Similar to Silver Satin

-Now, I’ve had a lot of clients say that they love cream, but don’t love yellow.
-Sooooo, cream IS yellow, it’s just yellow with a neutral base added to it and that’s JUST what you get when you choose Creamy.
-The neutral base calms it down so that it’s more of a ‘neutral/cream’ and less of a ‘colour/yellow’.
+I’ve had a lot of clients say that they love cream, but don’t love yellow.
+So…(awkward moment) cream IS yellow, it’s just yellow with a neutral base added to it and that’s JUST what you get when you choose Creamy.
+The neutral base calms it down so that it’s more of a neutral/cream and less of a colour/yellow.

 A bit more about Creamy…

 - Creamy has an LRV Of 81, which is an UBER fab off-white depth, on the lighter side of it